microsoft/fluentui/packages/tslint-rules/README.md

 ## Using tslint-rules

 ### Install Dependencies
-We are using the [tslint-microsoft-contrib](https://github.com/Microsoft/tslint-microsoft-contrib) with additional tslint rules.
+This project extends the [tslint-microsoft-contrib](https://github.com/Microsoft/tslint-microsoft-contrib) rules and therefore `tslint-microsoft-contrib` needs to be installed along with its dependencies.

 ```
 npm install --save-dev tslint tslint-react tslint-microsoft-contrib